twknab/sei/README.md

 ## 🏃‍♂️ Improvements

+- Create robust spec for this script
+- Add a new table for "crawler_state", which could store total # of colleges from last fetch, or any other "last run" details that can make our "resume" method more robust
 - Add automated testing suite to repository that runs on CI/CD pipeline
 - Add a frontend to the application to allow users to search for colleges by name, city, state, etc.
 - Add a public API to allow users to search for colleges by name, city, state, etc.